agalue/opennms-drift-kubernetes/README.md

 * Use `Secrets` for the applications passwords.
 * Use a dedicated `namespace`.
 * Design a solution to handle scale down of Cassandra and decommission of nodes.
-* Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory).
+* Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory), or use an existing one like [ksync](https://vapor-ware.github.io/ksync/).
 * Add support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
 Make sure `heapster` is running.
 * Add support for Cluster Autoscaler.
 Check what `kops` offers on this regard.
 * Add support for monioring.
 Initially through the basic metrics provided via [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/); then, through [Prometheus](https://prometheus.io) using [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/).
 As a bonus, create a Dashboard for the cluster metrics in Grafana.